KenDickey/Small/RuntimeModel.md

 Stack records are between the chained FramePointers, which points to base of stack frame, and the StackPointer itself.

 ### Registers

-FramePointer is register S0.
+- FramePointer is register S0 (x8).
-StackPointer is register SP.
+- StackPointer is register SP (x2).
-Self/Receiver is register A0 [Also Result]
+- Self/Receiver is register A0 [Also Result]
-Arguments in registers A1..A7 with spill to Stack Method in S1 [For literal access]
+- Arguments in registers A1..A7 with spill to Stack
+- Method in S1 [For literal access; 1sl literal is CodeVector]
-Env in S2 [for closure captured variable access]
+- Env in S2 [for closure captured variable access]
+- PC [Points into Method's Codevector]
+- Temp0 ..
+Temp6 in T0..T6 w spill to Stack
+- ReturnAddress in RA (x1)
+- Nil/UndefinedObject is ZERO (x0) [see below]

 ### Stack Layout
 ```